nilpunning/rate-limit-scheduler/README.md

 _ Reduce queue-size & add a test around it.
 _ Graceful shutdown that play nicely with Docker (sigterm)
     _ Make test
-_ batching-rate-limited-service
-    _ batch, then do single request to receive headers _ make tests
-_ Make a main function which takes options
 _ Write a good one sentance description of this project _ Write a paragraph description
 _ Add metrics look in git log for reference